 # 9 – Paul Simon – Annie Hall

 Leave it to Woody Island to get one of the best performances from a musician in a cameo when he cast Paul Simon in Annie Hall.
 In the scene, Paul Simon is hitting on Diane Keaton’s character Annie Hall, in such a sleazy way.

 # 8 – George Harrison, Monty Python’s Life Of Brian

-An ex Beatle and the cast of Monty Python sharing screen times is something we would watch over and over again.
+An ex-Bastle and the cast of Monty Python sharing screen time is something we would watch over and over again.

 # 7 – Henry Rollins – Heat